 Sector: Fire engineering and fire and rescue services About: The Institution of Fire Engineers (IFE) is a global professional membership body for those in the fire sector that seek to increase their knowledge, professional recognition and understanding of fire through a global discourse.
 With over 100 years of history, the IFE is instrumental in shaping a future world that is safer from fire.
 Through its ceaseless betterment and sharing of knowledge, it has led the way in enabling fire professions to become rigorously assessed through a well-established and dynamic system of internationally recognised membership grades and fire-related qualifications.
 The IFE delivers more than 6,000 exams annually.
 Managed for fire professionals by fire professionals, the IFE aims to promote, encourage and improve the science, practice and professionalism of fire engineering, acting as a beacon of established expertise and guiding the way to a fire safe future.
 Mission: To advance and improve the knowledge, practice and recognition of all fire professionals.
 Members: Members are involved in a number of areas such as: fire dynamics including ignition, chemistry and toxicology; consultations with government in the drafting and implementation of fire safety legislation and regulations; structural fire protection of buildings; fire insurance and arson investigation; behaviour pattern of persons faced with emergencies; fire detection and alarm systems; fire appliances; and automatic fire fighting systems.
-Line state and the second stat O M Licensed to award: EngTech IEng CEng Registered members: 287 33 323 Grades of Membership: Affiliate Organisation; Affiliate; Student; Technician (TIFireE); Graduate (GIFireE); Associate (AIFireE); Member (MIFireE); Fellow (FIFireE).
-Specialist interest groups: Fire fighter safety; fire investigation; fire modelling; heritage buildings; industrial fire and risk; rescue engineering; transport (incl. aviation); façades; fixed firefighting systems; retail, distribution and logistics.
-Member benefits Structure: 19 branches in the UK; 23 international branches and numerous international networking groups including the IFE's Women's Networking Group.
+Line state the second state the second state is the second state in the second state is the second state i O M Licensed to award: EngTech lEng CEng HRB Registered members: 301 35 334 IFE now have a licence to register Engineering Technicians, Incorporated Engineers and Chartered Engineers against the UK-SPEC HRB (Fire Discipline Annex) - Grades of Membership: Affiliate Organisation; Affiliate Individual; Student; Technician (TIFireE); Graduate (GIFireE); Associate (AIFireE); Member (MIFireE); Fellow (FIFireE). - Special interest groups: Fire investigation; fire modelling; heritage buildings; industrial fire and risk; transport (incl. aviation); façades; fixed firefighting systems; retail, distribution and logistics.
+Member benefits Structure: 19 branches in the UK; 18 international branches and numerous international networking groups including the IFE's Women's Networking Group and Early Careers Networking Group.
 Ontact details: